 Give it to yourself.
 Pull down the shutters and bolt every door so that they never open again.
 Let them toddle off into whatever hell they have created for themselves.
 You’ve got your clarity and you know it’s better this way.
 That’s your closure.’

 Closure is not going to come from the narcissist.
-It has got to come from yourself.

 There will be no, ‘I’m sorry, I treated you badly,’ or ‘I didn’t mean to hurt you.’
 Narcissists like to think that you will forever be under their influence and control.
 They don’t care if you’re struggling and find it difficult to move on without any form of closure from them.